-- Determine if the person is able to perform a foot inspection.
-If not, discuss who can assist the person in this task.
-Persons who have substantial visual impairment or physical inability to visualise their feet cannot adequately do the inspection - Explain the need to perform daily foot inspection of the entire surface of both feet, including areas between the toes - Ensure the patient knows how to notify the appropriate healthcare professional if measured foot temperature is perceptibly increased, or if a blister, cut, scratch or ulcer has developed - Review the following practices with the patient: - Avoid walking barefoot, in socks without footwear, or in thin-soled slippers, whether at home or outside - Do not wear shoes that are too tight, have rough edges or uneven seams - Visually inspect and manually feel inside all shoes before you put them on - Wear socks/stocking without seams (or with the seams inside out); do not wear tight or kneehigh socks (compressive stocking should only be prescribed in collaboration with the foot care team), and change socks daily - Wash feet daily (with water temperature always below 37°C), and dry them carefully, especially between the toes - Do not use any kind of heater or a hot-water bottle to warm feet - Do not use chemical agents or plasters to remove corns and calluses; see the appropriate healthcare professional for these problems - Use emollients to lubricate dry skin, but not between the toes - Cut toenails straight across (see Figure 3) - Have your feet examined regularly by a healthcare professional
+substantial visual impairment or physical inability to visualize their feet cannot adequately do the inspection.

+- Explain the need to perform daily foot inspection of the entire surface of both feet, including areas between the toes. - Ensure the patient knows how to notify the appropriate health care professional if measured foot temperature is perceptibly increased, or if a blister, cut, scratch or ulcer has developed. - Review the following practices with the patient: - Avoid walking barefoot, in socks without footwear, or in thinsoled slippers, whether at home or outside. - Do not wear shoes that are too tight or have rough edges or uneven seams. - Visually inspect and manually feel inside all shoes before you put them on. - Wear socks/stocking without seams (or with the seams inside out); do not wear tight or knee-high socks (compressive stocking should only be prescribed in collaboration with the foot care team), and change socks daily. - Wash feet daily (with water temperature always below 37°C), and dry them carefully, especially between the toes. - Do not use any kind of heater or a hot-water bottle to warm feet.

+- Do not use chemical agents or plasters to remove corns and calluses; see the appropriate health care professional for these problems. - Use emollients to lubricate dry skin but not between the toes. - o Cut toenails straight across (see Figure 3). - Have your feet examined regularly by a health care professional.

-4. Ensuring routine wearing of appropriate footwear
+4.4 | Ensuring routine wearing of appropriate footwear

 In persons with diabetes and insensate feet, wearing inappropriate footwear or walking barefoot are major causes of foot trauma leading to foot ulceration.
-Persons with loss of protective sensation (LOPS) must have (and may need financial assistance to acquire) and should be encouraged to wear, appropriate footwear at all times, both indoors and outdoors.
+Persons with LOPS must have (and may need financial assistance to acquire) and should be encouraged to wear appropriate footwear at all times, both indoors and outdoors.
 All footwear should be adapted to conform to any alteration in foot structure or foot biomechanics affecting the person's foot.
 People without LOPS or PAD (IWGDF 0) can select properly fitting off-the-shelf footwear.
 People with LOPS or PAD (IWGDF 1-3) must take extra care when selecting, or being fitted with, footwear; this is most important when they also have foot deformities (IWGDF 2) or have a history of a previous ulcer/amputation (IWGDF 3).

-The inside length of the shoe should be 1-2 cm longer than their foot and should not be either too tight or too loose (see Figure 4).
+The inside length of the shoe should be 1 to 2 cm longer than their foot and should not be either too tight or too loose (see Figure 4).
 The internal width should equal the width of the foot at the metatarsal phalangeal joints (or the widest part of the foot), and the height should allow enough room for all the toes.
 Evaluate the fit with the patient in the standing position, preferably later in the day (when they may have foot swelling).
-If there is no off-the-shelf footwear that can accommodate the foot (e.g., if the fit is poor due to foot deformity) or if there are signs of abnormal loading of the foot (e.g., hyperaemia, callus, ulceration), refer the patient for special footwear (advice and/or construction), possibly including extra-depth shoes, custom-made shoes, insoles, or orthoses.
+If there is no off-the-shelf footwear that can accommodate the foot (eg, if the fit is poor due to foot deformity)

+FIGURE 4 Footwear should be sufficiently wide to accommodate the foot without excessive pressure on the skin or if there are signs of abnormal loading of the foot (eg, hyperaemia, callus, and ulceration), refer the patient for special footwear (advice and/or construction), possibly including extra-depth shoes, custom-made shoes, insoles, or orthoses.